Houston PERM labor certification attorney

 All employment immigration petitions require that the petitioner is capable to pay the offered salary and maintain such ability until the alien receives fixed resident status.

 - By demonstrating that the petitioner’s net current assets were equal to or greater than the offered salary in all years under consideration (Net current assets are the difference between current assets and current liabilities);

-We represent clients worldwide and offer consultations with an experienced Board-Certified immigration lawyer, either by telephone or at our Houston office.
-To schedule an appointment to talk privately with one of our experienced attorneys, call (713) 527-9606 or .
+Adan Vega immigration attorney in Houston,TX represents clients worldwide and offers consultations with an experienced Board-Certified immigration lawyer, either by telephone or at our Houston law office.
+To schedule an appointment to talk privately with one of our Houston immigration attorneys, call (713) 527-9606 or .